AWhetter/pathseq/doc/source/decisions/001-path-sequence-format.rst

 Source: https://www.sidefx.com/docs/houdini/render/expressions.html

-Houdini's allows the use of powerful expressions in file path parameters for both reading and writing files.
+Houdini allows the use of powerful expressions in file path parameters for both reading and writing files.

 * ``$Fd``, where ``d`` is an optional number of digits.